kubicorn/kubicorn/docs/do/walkthrough.md

 $ export DIGITALOCEAN_ACCESS_TOKEN=*****************************************
 ```

-Also, make sure that the public SSH key for your AWS account is called `id_rsa.pub`, which is the default in above profile:
+Also, make sure that the public SSH key for your DigitalOcean account is called `id_rsa.pub`, which is the default in above profile:

 ```
 $ ls -al ~/.ssh/id_rsa.pub